balmli/no.almli.heatingcontroller/README.md

 - At work / Not at work
 - Home override

 The device can be turned 'On' / 'Off' to switch between 'Home' and 'Away' - modes.
 If going away for a few days or on a holiday the device can be switched off to enable energy saving mode.
-The device must be switched on again to switch back to 'Home' mode.
+The device must be switched on again to switch back to 'Home' mode, or the 'Set away, and automatically switch to home mode on next schedule' action can be used to automatically go back to 'Home' mode when the next 'Night / Day' or 'At work / Not at work' modes triggers.

 It is not neccessary to switch to 'Away' mode if going to work, ref. the 'At work' - mode.

 The 'Night' and 'At work' modes are automatically set based on time, day of week and public holidays.
 The start and end hours can be configured for both 'Night' and 'At work'.

 If preferrable, presence can be used for the 'Home' / 'Away' and 'At work' / 'Not at work' modes.
 The users of the Homey must enable 'Home/Away Detection' in Settings->Privacy, and presence must be enabled in the device 'Advanced settings'.

 The 'Home override' mode can be used to keep comfort mode on, even if 'At work'.
+The 'Set home override on, and automatically off on next schedule' action can be used to automatically turn the 'Home override' mode off when the next 'Night / Day' or 'At work / Not at work' modes triggers.

 #### Comfort and ECO mode triggers